-Overdiagnosis is the of a medical condition that would never have caused any symptoms or problems.
-This kind of can be harmful if it leads to psychological stress and unnecessary treatments.
+Overdiagnosis is the diagnosis of a medical condition that would never have caused any symptoms or problems.
+This kind of diagnosis can be harmful if it leads to psychological stress and unnecessary treatments.

 Illnesses that never make you ill?
 That may not appear to make sense at first.
-Even doctors are only just starting to realize that this kind of really exists.
+Even medical professionals are only just starting to realize that this kind of diagnosis really exists.
 The medical term for the discovery of an illness that would never have caused any problems or led to death, even without treatment, is “overdiagnosis.”

 What overdiagnosis doesn’t mean

-It's important to know that overdiagnosis is not the same as misdiagnosis.
-Misdiagnosis is a wrong – for instance, if someone is diagnosed with cancer but they actually have a benign cyst.
-Overdiagnosis, on the other hand, is a “correct” medical .
+It is important to know that overdiagnosis isn't the same as misdiagnosis.
+Misdiagnosis is a wrong diagnosis – for instance, if someone is diagnosed with cancer but they actually have a benign cyst.
+Overdiagnosis, on the other hand, is a “correct” medical diagnosis.